 Rock Springs Generation Facility

 Located in Cecil County, Maryland, this natural gas peaking facility began commercial operation in 2003 and has a total plant output of 672 megawatts.
-ODEC and Essential Power, L.L.C. each own two combustion-turbine units, with the balance of the facility jointly owned by both companies.
+ODEC and Essential Power Rock Springs, L.L.C. each own two combustion-turbine units, with the balance of the facility jointly owned by both companies.

 North Anna Power Station

-In 1983, ODEC purchased an 11.6-percent undivided interest in this 1,863-megawatt baseload power plant, located in Louisa County, Virginia, from Dominion Virginia Power.
+In 1983, ODEC purchased an 11.6-percent undivided interest in this 1,863-megawatt baseload power plant, located in Louisa County, Virginia, from Dominion Energy.

 The station’s two generating units have a combined capacity of 1,863 megawatts, enough electricity to power 450,000 homes.